XenitAB/xenitab.github.io/docs/xks/developer-guide/secrets-management.md

 There are two secret store services in AWS that is supported by the CSI Driver, [AWS Secret Manager](https://aws.amazon.com/secrets-manager/) and [AWS System Manager Parameter
 Store](https://docs.aws.amazon.com/systems-manager/latest/userguide/systems-manager-parameter-store.html).
-Both services have their own pros and cons in regards to features and pricing, but in the end both services delivers the same feature in the cluster.
+Both services have their own pros and cons in regards to features and pricing, but in the end both services deliver the same features in the cluster.
 The example below shows how to read the secret `application/connection-string-test/connectionstring` with examples for both Secret Manager and System Manager Parameter Store.

 Create an IAM role which gives permission to read the specific secret, note that the full ARN path including the secret name is included in the resource field.
 This is to limit secret acccess for the